ignacio/LuaNode-Socket.IO/README.md

 And also:

-  - luarocks install luasocket
   - luarocks install luuid
   - luarocks install bitop

-Also, LuaCrypto is needed, but the version [here](https://github.com/mkottman/luacrypto).
-You'll need CMake to build it and then you need to copy the resulting library to Lua's path.

 ## Documentation #
 The usage is the same as [Socket.IO-node][6].